-If a victim of sexual assault reports an incident directly to the UC Davis Police Department, the department will contact a CARE Advocate as soon as the victim contacts the police to ensure the victim has an advocate present during the investigative interview.
-In cases of dating violence, domestic violence, and stalking, the UC Davis Police Department will ensure that the victim knows they have a right to have an advocate present during the investigative interview.
+mestic violence, and stalking, the UC Davis Police Department will ensure that the victim knows they have a right to have an advocate present during the investigative interview.
 As noted above, a CARE Advocate is available regardless of whether individuals choose to report the assault to law enforcement.

-Victims can contact CARE by calling (530) 752-3299.
+Victims can contact CARE by calling (530) 752-3299 or (916) 734-3799.